 “Let’s go, to the basement!” one of them exclaims.

-They descend the half-ruined, dusty stairs to the basement.
+They descend the half-ruined, dusty stairs to the lower floor.
 I follow them.
-I notice that Iñaki is sticking close, but seeming even more somber than usual.
+Iñaki is sticking close, but he seems even more somber than usual.

 “Hey, are you that sick of these idiots that you are planning on trapping them somehow?”
 I ask him.